Why store cord blood? |

 Do the parents pay extra if cord blood is to be used for treatment? |

-No, in the case of standard umbilical cord blood treatment parents do not pay additional cost.
-Hematopoietic stem cell transplantation is a treatment paid for by insurance companies. |
+No. In the case of standard umbilical cord blood treatment, parents do not pay additional costs.
+Haematopoietic stem cell transplantation is a treatment paid for by insurance companies. |

-The parents don’t pay any additional cost when cord blood is used for hematopoetic stem cells transplantation; the procedure is covered by health insurance. |
+The parents don´t pay any additional cost when cord blood is used for haematopoietic stem cells transplantation; the procedure is covered by health insurance. |